casaArseniy/twitter_scrape_bot/README.md

 - You can either target all targets (using the checkmark) on the list or select a single target from the list.

 ![start screenshot](https://github.com/casaArseniy/twitter_scrape_bot/blob/main/readme_images/start.png)

+## Data
+- Tweet data is saved in the **data** folder.
+- **TARGET_NAME_posts.csv** : contains target tweets (e.g.: @Bob posts a tweet).
+- **TARGET_NAME_comments.csv** : contains comments to target tweets by others (e.g.: @John posts a comment).
+- Files contain the following rows: ['Page Source URL', 'Name Tag', 'Post Date', 'Message', 'Num. of Replies', 'Post URL', 'Extraction Date', 'Label']

+#### Labels:
+- -1: N/A or no replies
+- 0: No replies from target to comment
+- 1: Single reply from target to comment
+- 2: Multiple replies from target to comment (conversation).

 ## Testing
 TBD